Army Combat Uniform: Jacket

 Near Infrared (NIR) Signature Management Technology is incorporated to minimize the infrared silhouette.
 Permanent IR IFF squares are sewn to each shoulder to help identify friendly personnel when night vision devices are used, and are protected by Velcro tabs in garrison or when not in use.
 Three U.S. flag insignia are authorized for wear with the ACU: full-color, full-color infrared, and subdued infrared.
 The U.S. flag insignia is worn on the right shoulder pocket flap of the ACU coat.
 The subdued version is only worn as directed under tactical or field conditions in the Army, while the Air Force only authorizes the subdued flag.
 Subdued shoulder sleeve insignia are worn.
+The flag's stars appear in the top right as a symbolic gesture; the insignia "flies" in that direction because the soldier is moving forward and not retreating.

-The jacket's Mandarin collar was intended to be worn up in combat to fit with the Improved Outer Tactical Vest (IOTV) body armor, and worn in the down position otherwise.
+The jacket's Mandarin collar was intended to be worn up in combat to fit with the Interceptor body armor outer tactical vest (OTV) to keep out debris, and worn in the down position otherwise.
 With the change of pattern to OCP, the Velcro tab that closed the Mandarin collar was removed, along with other Velcro closures.
 The front closure is zippered and reinforced with Velcro, designed for use with OTV.
 The tilted chest pockets, cuffs, and elbow pad insert pockets also utilize hook-and-loop closure.
 There is a three slot pen pocket on the left arm of the jacket, and blouse bellows for increased mobility.
 The jacket is worn so that its bottom is between the bottom of the pocket and the top of the cargo pocket.
 In the field, the jacket may be replaced by the flame resistant Army Combat Shirt when worn directly under the IOTV.